bibarrav/openfaas-nslookup/README.md

-# nslookup_faas
+# nslookup for OpenFaaS
 Simple nslookup as a function for OpenFaaS

-Details on how to use soon.
+The output is encoded to Base64 to better interaction (ex LogicApp)